RobertWais/CampgroundManager/README.md

 (March 26) Functionality for both employee and managers to pull or push images.
 Major improvements on UI to still be made

+(Friday, March 30) Uploading images for employees to view is possible, managers can also view images that they select, keyboard and navbar bug fixed, zoomscale fixed

 --------------------------------------------------------------------------------------------------